YOCRC survivor: Get your symptoms checked

 A team of colorectal cancer specialists, including a surgeon, radiation oncologist and medical oncologist, work together to develop treatment plans for each patient.
 Prior to planning, patients undergo tests that determine the unique molecular profile of their disease.
 This information helps doctors choose the most effective treatments possible.

 The program also offers a dedicated care coordinator who talks with patients about their values, preferences and concerns.
-The coordinator then connects patients to MD Anderson services that address these issues.
+The coordinator then connects patients to UT MD Anderson services that address these issues.

 These services include: